oliviabarrick/hone/README.md

 # Secrets management with Vault

 Secrets can be stored in Vault instead of being passed as environment variables.
-Secrets are first loaded as environment variables and then written into Vault if they don't already exist.
+Secrets are first loaded from environment variables and then written into Vault if they don't already exist.
 Secrets are then exposed to the rest of the farm configuration as environment variables and can be used in most blocks, for example secrets can configure your cache: